phil-opp/blog_os/posts/DRAFT-paging.md

       .or_else(huge_page)
 }
 ```
 We use an unsafe block to convert the raw `P4` pointer to a reference.
 Then we use the [Option::and_then] function to go through the four table levels.
 If some entry along the way is `None`, we check if the page is a huge page through the (unimplemented) `huge_page` closure.

-The `Page::p*_index` functions look like this:
+The `Page::p*_index` functions return the different table indexes.
+They look like this:

 [Option::and_then]: https://doc.rust-lang.org/nightly/core/option/enum.Option.html#method.and_then